MycroftAI/mycroft-precise/README.md

 Training takes lots of data.
 The Mycroft community is working together to jointly build datasets at https://home.mycroft.ai/#/precise.
-These datasets are used to build the models used by the Mark 1 and other mycroft-core based voice assistants.
+These datasets are used to build the models used by the Mark 1 and other mycroft-core based voice assistants and [can be found here](https://github.com/MycroftAI/precise-data/tree/models).
 Please come and help make things better for everyone!

 ### Train your own model